dailam1209/news-app/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# feature
+- login, logout, register, changepassword, forgotpassword with email.
+- news-app have share link
+- chat app one to one and group(send message with socketio, mongoosedb, firebase to send notification).

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.